Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

 In particular, for a left Quillen map between combinatorial model categories, the map induced between the underlying $(\infty,1)$-categories (as above) commutes with colimits.
-The presentability, together with the adjoint functor theorem (Corollary 5.5.2.9 of \cite{lurie-ha}) implies the existence of a right-adjoint $N(\M^c)[W_c^{-1}]\leftarrow N(\N_c)[W_c'^{-1}]$ which we can describe explicitly as the composition
+The presentability, together with the adjoint functor theorem (Corollary 5.5.2.9 of \cite{lurie-ha}) implies the existence of a right adjoint $N(\M^c)[W_c^{-1}]\leftarrow N(\N_c)[W_c'^{-1}]$ which we can describe explicitly as the composition

 where $P$ is a fibrant replacement functor in $\N$ and $Q$ is a cofibrant replacement functor in $\M$.

 In the simplicial case the underlying adjunction can be obtained with simpler technology (see the Proposition 5.2.4.6 of \cite{lurie-htt} defining $\bar{F}(X)$ as a fibrant replacement of $F(X)$ and $\bar{G}(Y)$ via a cofibrant replacement of $G(Y)$.\\